Part VII – China’s Last Dynasty: Qing Dynasty 1644 – 1911

 In Chinese eyes, Britain’s actions were a case of the morally repugnant imposing its will on those in China trying to do the right thing.
 This moral dimension to the war made it more politically and psychologically difficult for the Chinese to adopt any aspects of Western civilization, even when it became increasingly obvious that without western technology, China would never regain control of its country.

-The British and French launched the Second Opium War by capturing Canton, modern day Guangzhou, and maintained control of the city for four years.
+The British and French launched the Second Opium War by capturing Canton, modern day Guangzhou.
+They maintained control of the city for four years.
 They subsequently invaded Beijing, burning the Emperor’s Summer Palace and imposing further so-called “unequal treaties” on the Qing.
-The 1860 Treaty of Tianjin stipulated the opening of a total of fourteen treaty ports to Western trade, ceding further land in Kowloon to the British, indemnities of eight million taels of silver to France and Britain, the right of Western diplomats to reside permanently in Beijing, and the freedom of religious institutions to be established in China.
+The 1860 Treaty of Tianjin stipulated the opening of a total of fourteen treaty ports to Western trade, ceding further land in Kowloon to the British, indemnities of eight million taels of silver to France and Britain, the right of Western diplomats to reside permanently in Beijing and the freedom of religious institutions to be established in China.
 After 1860, Westerners assumed control of the complete administration of China’s taxes on trade and commerce, making the Qing Empire in effect a semi-colony of the West.
-At the same time, Russia forced China to revise the 1689 Treaty of Nerchinsk, which gave Russia the right to establish a port on the Pacific coast, where it founded the city of Vladivostok in 1860.
+At the same time, Russia forced China to revise the 1689 Treaty of Nerchinsk, which gave Russia the right to establish a port on the Pacific coast.
+Russia founded the city of Vladivostok in 1860.
 The Russians also insisted that the Qing sign the Supplementary Convention of Peking in which Russia gained a further 4000 square miles of land from China.

 Compounding Qing dynastic troubles were further internal rebellions.
 Taxes were paid by peasants in copper, which had a fixed exchange rate with silver.
 As China began exporting growing quantities of silver to pay for its opium imports, the exchange rate between the copper of the peasants and the silver of the tax collector rose, making it increasingly difficult for the peasants to pay their taxes.
 This rising tax burden, coupled with famine, population pressure, scarcity of resources, and government corruption sparked a series of rebellions throughout China.